ibmresilient/resilient-community-apps/fn_outbound_email/README.md

   notes of a previous release
 -->
 ### v1.0.7
-* Initial Release after internal development
+* Initial Release after internal development by Professional, no prior release notes

 ---